peerkar/lfimex/README.md

 - Generated IDs are never compared across environments — checks use `uuid_`, `externalReferenceCode`, or natural keys.
 - Version numbers are excluded (Liferay resets them to 1 on import).
 - `LIFERAY_LOG_IGNORE_REGEX` masks known Liferay log false positives during bundle-log capture.
+- DB validation is skipped when `--filter date-range` is used.
+Liferay's import stamps a fresh `modifiedDate` on most entities (and the export only ships the in-window subset), so source and target rows can't be matched by date.
+Such runs export/import normally and log a notice; the `ASSET COUNTS` diff is suppressed too.
+Run with `--filter all` to validate.